-This era made the web designers pay more attention to the design and attractiveness of the website rather than the structure.
+This era made the web development service and designers pay more attention to the design and attractiveness of the website rather than the structure.
 They paid little attention on the layout and semantics of the website.
 They preferred to add more aesthetics to the website this time.
 Spacer GIF’s were popularized in this era and they become an important aspect for the web designers.
 They controlled the white space of the websites.
 Soon, spacer GIF’s were introduced in HTML tables for Microsoft.com use.

 The use of table-based design was extremely appreciated and popularized when the first WYSIWYG web design came into being.
 They used all the table-based layouts and it increased the use of table-based layouts.
 Few of these programs created these table-based layouts so much more complex, it is said that designers would not have ever been able to create them from scratch themselves.
 Even the easiest of these table-design layouts were done by designers by relying on the tables, they couldn’t have done it themselves.

 Flash was established in 1996 and became the next best update of the web design.
 Flash started with the most basics of tools and timelines.
 It became so much more complicated and complex later – it had the most powerful tools of all.
 Flash created many options which was beyond the ability of HTML.